The Gift (Nabokov novel): Chapter three

-Chapter Four
+Chapter four

-This chapter, a book within a book, titled "The Life of Chernyshevski", is Fyodor's critical biography of the 19th-century Russian writer, Chernyshevsky.
-Fyodor ridicules Chernyshevsky's aesthetics and his understanding of literature.
+This chapter, a book within a book, titled "The Life of Chernyshevski", is Fyodor's critical biography of the 19th-century Russian writer Chernyshevski.
+Fyodor ridicules Chernyshevski's aesthetics and his understanding of literature.

-Chapter Five
+Chapter five

-The book about Chernyshevski finds itself in a “good, thundery atmosphere of scandal which helped sales”.
-Most reviews in the literary world of the émigrés are critical as the book debunks its subject as a writer and thinker, Koncheyev ’s review, however, is quite positive.
-Fyodor is unable to show the book to Alexander Yakovlevich Chernyshevski who recently died.
+The book about Chernyshevski finds itself in a "good, thundery atmosphere of scandal which helped sales".
+Most reviews in the literary world of the émigrés are critical, as the book debunks its subject as a writer and thinker; Koncheyev's review, however, is quite positive.
+Fyodor is unable to show the book to Alexander Yakovlevich Chernyshevski, who recently died.
 His death and funeral are described.
-On his way home, Fyodor walks with the writer Shirin, “a deaf and blind man with blocked nostrils”.
+On his way home, Fyodor walks with the writer Shirin, "a deaf and blind man with blocked nostrils".
 Shirin tries to engage Fyodor in the activities of the Committee of the Society of Russian Writers in Germany.
 Fyodor declines but attends some meetings observing the infighting for control of the society.
-Shchyogolev is offered a job in Copenhagen, and plans to leave Zina in the Berlin apartment.
+Shchyogolev is offered a job in Copenhagen and plans to leave Zina in the Berlin apartment.
 Fyodor is elated and takes a walk in the Grunewald forest, where he imagines to have a talk with Koncheyev.
-His clothes including the key to the apartment get stolen, and he has to return in his bathing trunks.
+His clothes, including the key to the apartment, are stolen, and he has to return in his bathing trunks.
 At night he dreams that his father has come back.
 Next morning the Shchyogolevs leave for Copenhagen, and Zina stays behind.
-Fyodor who is planning to write a "classical novel" (The Gift) and Zina can now live together.
+Fyodor, who is planning to write a "classical novel" (The Gift), and Zina can now live together.
 They are without money, both at the moment have lost the key to their apartment, but they are happy, they feel that fate brought them together, and Zina declares that he will be “a writer as has never been before“.

 Background

 The Gift is the last novel written by Nabokov in his native language.
 In the 1962 foreword, he indicates that it was written between 1935 and 1937 in Berlin, with the last chapter completed on the French Riviera in 1937.
-The novel was first published serially in the Parisian émigré magazine Sovremennye zapiski; however, Chapter Four was rejected: ”a pretty example of life finding itself obliged to imitate the very art it condemns.”
+The novel was first published serially in the Parisian émigré magazine Sovremennye zapiski; however, chapter four was rejected: ”a pretty example of life finding itself obliged to imitate the very art it condemns”.
 The complete novel was not published until 1952.